 Common mistakes and how to avoid them

-In 21 years certifying devices, we've seen these mistakes again and again.
-Learn from others' experience:
+In 21 years certifying devices, we've seen these mistakes again and again:

 1. Waiting until the last moment